 The Company has implemented a strategy of selling certain delinquent and non-performing loans.
 Once the Company has decided to sell a loan, the sale usually closes in a short period of time, generally within the same quarter.
 Terms of sale include cash due upon the closing of the sale, no contingencies or recourse to the Company and servicing is released to the buyer.
 Additionally, at times the Company may sell participating interests in performing loans and maintain servicing.
 Loans designated held for sale are reclassified from loans held for investment to loans held for sale.
 At the time of transfer, any ACL is reversed and the loans are transferred at the new amortized cost basis and accounted for at the lower of amortized cost or fair value.
-Write-downs of loans transferred from held for investment to held for sale are recorded as charge-offs at the time of transfer.
-Subsequent lower of cost or fair value adjustments are recognized in non-interest income as a valuation allowance adjustment.
+Write-downs of loans transferred from held for investment to held for sale are recognized in non-interest income as a valuation allowance adjustment.